maegul/ResGuides-Plotly/README.md

 **Essentially, plotly speaks a universal language.**

+This means:
-This means that you can use plotly with Matlab, Python, R, javascript or with their web editor.
-The essentially functionality of plotly will not be affected by your choice of tool.
-The plots will look the same no matter which language you are using.
-The way you make the plots will be the same.
+* you can use plotly with Matlab, Python, R, javascript or with their web editor.

+* The essential functionality of plotly will not be affected by your choice of tool.
+* The plots will look the same no matter which language you are using.
+* The way you make the plots will be the same.
 And you can easily convert your code for using plotly in one lanugage to another.
 It is the same plotly engine underneath.

-Plotly is free and open
+## Plotly is free and open

 All of the functions and services described above are free.

-The source code of the plotly library and its implementations in Matlab, Python and R are open and available on GitHub.
+The source code of the plotly library and its implementations in Matlab, Python and R are free, open and available on GitHub.

+Basic cloud based services are free.

-Additional advanced features are available through a paid subscription.
+Additional cloud based features are available through a paid subscription.

 How to use this course